-Construction Site Accident Injuries in AZ - Lawsuits and Liability
+Construction Site Accident Injuries in Phoenix - Lawsuits and Liability

-Below youll find information including some basic statistics regarding construction site accidents, common causes and types of construction site accidents, the different bodies of law that could govern an AZ construction site accident and finally how you should proceed in contacting a Phoenix personal injury lawyer if you or someone you love has been harmed at a construction site in Arizona.
+Below you will find information including some basic statistics regarding construction site accidents, common causes and types of construction site accidents, the different bodies of law that could govern a Phoenix construction site accident and finally how you should proceed in contacting a Phoenix personal injury lawyer if you or someone you love has been harmed at a construction site in Arizona.

 Construction Site Accident Statistics and Common Causes

 While the number of Phoenix construction site accidents that have occurred has gone down in recent years, most feel that this is because of the collapsing economy and dearth of new construction as opposed to the construction boom that existed in the early part of the 21st Century.
 That said, there are still more than 1,000 deaths every year in the United States from construction accidents, and several hundred thousand people are injured at construction sites to the point that they miss some work that same year.